Marzogh/SPIMemory/docs/api/functions/sfdppresent.md

 `false` may be normal on older/non-SFDP chips.
 It is not automatically a fatal error if chip ID and operations still work.

+## Common Mistakes

+- Treating `false` as immediate hard failure on chips that do not expose SFDP.
+- Skipping JEDEC/basic comm checks because SFDP is present.
+- Assuming SFDP guarantees all opcodes are supported the same way.

 ## Example

 ```cpp